2007-2013 Chevy Silverado and GMC Sierra Extended Cab

 Upgrading the stereo system in your Silverado or Sierra

 2007 • 2008 • 2009 • 2010 • 2011 • 2012 • 2013

-In a nutshell: This article is an overview of your Blackwood's audio system and its upgrade options.
-Use our vehicle selector to find the gear that will fit your truck.
+In brief: This Crutchfield Research Garage article gives you an overview of your truck's stock stereo system and your aftermarket upgrade options.
+Use our vehicle selector to find the gear that will fit your Silverado or Sierra Extended Cab.

 Overview of the Chevy Silverado and GMC Sierra

 These days, a pickup can be pretty much anything you want it to be.
 If you need a stripped-down workhorse in basic white, your local dealer will be happy to help you.
 If you want an ultra-luxurious, leather-lined cruiser that's perfectly at home in the country club parking lot, you can have that, too.
 And your dealer will probably be even happier to help you.

 GM's Chevy Silverado and GMC Sierra extended cab pickups are pretty decent at most anything you'd ask a truck to do, but why stop at stock?
 There are plenty of aftermarket performance and appearance parts available, so if you can dream it, you can probably build it.
 The same goes for stereo systems, of course.
 Whether you're on the road or off in the woods, your truck can rock a little harder with up-to-date technology and upgraded sound.